How Can I Find Out if My Driver's License is Suspended?

 This can be a real problem, especially if you find out about your suspended license after being stopped by the police or getting into an accident.
 So, let's take a quick look at the circumstances for which your license might be suspended, why you might not know about it, and how you can find out if it is.

-There are tons of reasons for license suspension.
-Some are pretty obvious, but I bet there are a few you would never expect.
-There are two basic categories of reasons for driver's license suspension or revocation in the United States: driving-related and non-driving.
+There are two basic categories of reasons for driver's license suspension or revocation in the United States: driving-related and non-driving related.
 Here's a list of some of the most common:

-- Failure to appear in court on a summons for a moving violation or to satisfy a parking ticket.
+- Failure to appear in court on a summons for a moving violation or parking ticket

 - Failure to comply with a child support order.

-Whether some of these reasons might apply to you or not depends on the state you are in.
-The point is, though, that something you would never suspect could trigger your license suspension.
+Whether some of these reasons might apply to you or not depends on the state where you live.

 Two Related Problems: Processing Time and Human Error

-Individuals may also request this information for themselves by sending a notarized letter, known as a "privacy act request" to the NDR.
+You can request this information for yourself by sending a notarized letter, known as a "privacy act request" to the NDR.
 The service is free of charge.